 First up, as mentioned earlier, the start-up stage demands time and daily commitment.
 15 to 30 minutes for the facial routine is ok, but you’ll need even more time if you’ll treat multiple body areas.
-So, total it all up and commit to a manageable amount so you can stick at it.
-It’s more manageable during maintenance with 15-minutes per area a few times per week.
+It’s manageable for just a couple of small facial or body areas.
+And it’s easier and less time-consuming during maintenance with two or three 15-minute sessions per area per week.

 Next, whilst it’s easy to reach most areas on the front of your body, it’s not so for the back.
 Therefore, you may need a helpful assistant for hard-to-reach areas such as cellulite on the backs of legs or acne on your back.

-And, as discussed earlier, the LYMA Active Mist and Priming Serum are nice enough but very expensive.
+And, as discussed earlier, the LYMA Oxygen Mist and Glide Gel are nice enough, but very expensive.
 Plus, there’s no INCI listing, scientific rationale or clinical data for the effect of the key ingredient ASO.
-You get a month supply in the kit.
+You get a month’s supply in the kit.
 If you like and you can afford them, you can join LYMA’s ongoing monthly subscription service.

 But if you aren’t fussed or can’t afford the monthly cost, don’t sweat it.
-The rather special sounding ingredients are not powerful drugs to transform your skin.
-It won’t suffocate from lack of O2, and you’ll get equally ‘optimised’ results from the laser without them.
+They are not powerful drugs to transform your skin.
+It won’t suffocate from lack of oxygen, and you’ll get equally ‘optimised’ results from the laser without them.

-A super quality, cordless, handheld device with a decent battery life.
+A super quality, cordless device with a decent battery life.
 Glide the wand slowly over your face, neck, and other body areas.
 Use with the LYMA Mist & Glide, or your own skincare for slip over your skin.
-Or hold it still for a few minutes over pigmentation, scars & bruises.
-It’s a tad chunky & heavy, but the simple routines mean you can do it as you watch TV.
+Or hold it still for 3 mins. on each section of skin or trouble spot.
+It’s a tad chunky & heavy, but simple so you can do it as you watch TV.

-Requires time & commitment.
-Use daily for 3 months on each treatment area.
-Continue for further improvement or drop to 2 or 3 sessions per week for maintenance.
-Do a minimum 15 minutes per treatment area, double it for faster results.
-For pigmentation & scars, hold the laser against your skin for 3 minutes, 5 minutes for bruises, and 15 minutes for thread veins.
+Requires much time & commitment.
+Use daily for 3 months.
+Continue for even better results or drop to 2 or 3 sessions per week for maintenance.
+Aim for 30+ minutes per gliding treatment area for your fastest results, (15 mins. is the minimum).
+For pigmentation & scars, hold the laser against your skin for 3 minutes, 5 minutes for bruises, and 1o minutes for thread veins.

 An impressive muti-tasker to heal, rejuvenate, perfect & fight acne.
-There’s no pain, side effects, or nasty skin reactions.
-Changes are slow & gradual, typically taking 4+ weeks of daily use to see changes, with significant improvement at 3+ months.
+No pain, side effects, or nasty skin reactions.
+Changes are slow & gradual, typically taking 4+ weeks of daily until noticeable, with significant improvement at 3+ months.
 Be prepared to double-up on your daily sessions for faster results.
 For pronounced scars and areas needing extra TLC you may need 6 months of daily sessions.